NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 * Sent the digitized specimen and their metadata files to the UploadAPI
 * Track errors of the tasks above

+**Integration Server:**
+A server running microservices (apps/scripts), local databases, and API endpoints for receiving data.
+It is responsible for keeping track of assets and their data, initiating processes for assets as needed.
+Processes are initiated when certain criteria are met, and criteria are changed in the database when inputs are received through the endpoints.

+**HPC:**
+High performance computing.
+A general name for the server(s) where we compute new data for the assets.
+Pipeline scripts and other helper scripts are found here.
+We are looking to connect and run these scripts primarily through SSH connections when possible.

+**Metadata Database:**
+A database located on the integration server.
+It contains the metadata belonging to an asset.
+This gets updated when we receive new information about the asset and gets populated when the integration server receives a new asset.

+**MOS Database:**
+Multi object speciment.
+A database located on the integration server.
+It keeps track of and connects MOS assets, including their labels.
+It gets populated when an asset has been identified as a multi-object specimen.

 **N-Drive**
 Shared drive administered by KU-IT.

+**Refinery Server**
+The Refinery Server is a server in the KU intranet that is running the UploadAPI.
+The N-Drive is also mounted on the server, meaning that files stored there can be access from the Refinery Server and new files can be uploaded.

+**Rites/Slurm:**
+HPC server that allows us to connect via SSH and directly start jobs.
+Uses slurm for scheduling.

+**SSH:**
+SSH (Secure Shell Protocol) is a protocol that allows users to remotely login into servers/computers and use the command line for task execution while ensuring certain safety standards.

+**Track Database:**
+A database located on the integration server.
+It keeps track of most things (see MOS database) that relate to an asset's status and the status of its files (e.g., images).
+It gets updated when any status or files change for the asset and gets populated when the integration server receives a new asset.

 **UploadAPI**
 Software program that runs continuously on the Refinery Server.
 Simplified, it is responsible for receiving asset from the IngestionClient and administering them on the N-Drive.
  Its task are to authenticate connection requests/users, receive & save  assets (digitized specimen and metadata files) to the N-Drive, and log every asset into a database.

-**Refinery Server**
-The Refinery Server is a server in the KU intranet that is running the UploadAPI.
-The N-Drive is also mounted on the server, meaning that files stored there can be access from the Refinery Server and new files can be uploaded.
+**Workstation**
+A workstation consists of a computer and a digitization setup (fx camera with scaffolding) that is deployed and operated in one of our institutions.